maxammann/blog/content/posts/2021-06-01-fuzzer-design/index.md

 Therefore, the difference is that one step *increases* the knowledge of the attacker, whereas the other action *uses* the available knowledge.

-The *TraceContext* contains a list of *VariableData*, which is known as the knowledge of the attacker. *VariableData* can contain data of various types like for example client and server extensions, cipher suits or session ID It also holds the concrete references to the *Agents* and the underlying stream
+The *TraceContext* contains a list of *VariableData*, which is known as the knowledge of the attacker. *VariableData* can contain data of various types like for example client and server extensions, cipher suits or session ID It also holds the concrete references to the *Agents* and the underlying streams, which contain the messages which have need exchanged and are not yet processed by an output step.

 ## Implementation of Traces